PyconUK/2017.pyconuk.org/sessions/panel/python-in-education.md

 Foundation.
 He is a long time contributor to various upstream Free Software projects including the Fedora project.
 He is a core developer of CPython, and also a director of the Python Software Foundation.
-For the last 10 years he is organizing an online summer training to help people to become upstream contibutor, and wrote an online book to help in the same.
+For the last 10 years he has been organizing online summer training to help people to become upstream contibutors, and wrote an online book to help in the same.

 ## Tom Crick